ryanlowdermilk/DoD-Copilot-Chat-Workshop/USMC/README.md

 ##### Iteration 4: Final Optimized Prompt
 ```
-As an S-3 planner at Camp Pendleton, draft a training OPORD: Structure with 5-paragraph format, analyze conflicts in range requests and manpower, recommend priorities based on T&R manual, and suggest risk mitigations.
+As an S-3 planner at Camp Pendleton, draft a training OPORD: Structure with 5-paragraph order format matching Chapter 7 of the Naval Correspondence Manual, analyze conflicts in range requests and manpower, recommend priorities based on T&R manual, and suggest risk mitigations.
 ```
 - Final refinements: Incorporates doctrinal references.
 - Complete output example: Full OPORD with decision framework.